ISTAFAMARSHALL/Game-To-Do-List/README.md

    link: https://github.com/ISTAFAMARSHALL/phase-3-sinatra-react-project

 2. Open project directory
-    a.
-Right Click on folder "phase-3-sinatra-react-project"
-    b.
-Select Open Intergrated Terminal

-2. In the project directory, you can run:
+    In the project directory, you can run:
         a. `bundle install`
-    b. `bundle exec rake server`
+        b. `bundle exec db: migrate`
-    c. `bundle exec db: migrate`
+        c. `bundle exec db: seed`
-    d. `bundle exec db:reset`
-    e. `bundle exec rake server`
+        d. `bundle exec rake server`

 This will run your server on port [http://localhost:9292](http://localhost:9292).

 3. Fork and clone this repo

+4. Open project directory

-4. In the project directory, you can run:
+    In the project directory, you can run:
         a. `npm install`
         b. `npm start`

 5. Open [http://localhost:3000](http://localhost:3000) to view it in your browser.